OpenConext/OpenConext-devconf/README.md

-This repo contains the docker compose file and configuration for setting up a OpenConext development environment using docker Docker.
+This repo contains the docker compose file and configuration for setting up a OpenConext development environment using Docker.

-Currenly the only the [Stepup](./stepup) project is supported, we are working on the rest of the OpenConext components.
+Currenly only the [Stepup](./stepup) project is supported, we are working on the rest of the OpenConext components.

 Feedback welcome!